Renaud and Fee

 With the help of our guide Mr. Tashi, we bought different kinds of incense and butter as offerings for the family temple on our way.

-Being invited to pray and make offerings at a family altar is seen as an invitation to spiritually join a family in Bhutan, as Kinley explained when she asked fee to do so.
-We were both honoured and a little nervous, wanting to do and bring the right things.
+Being invited to pray and make offerings at a family altar is seen as an invitation to spiritually join a family in Bhutan, as Kinley explained when she asked fee to do so, so we were both honoured and a little nervous, keen to do and bring the right things.

 Kinley has built a beautiful family altar and prayer-room into her house, a sacred space overlooking the city and adjacent forests.
 We made our offerings and prayers and spent some time in silent meditation – being grateful for the family and the time spent together.

-Afterwards we had tea and busicuits made by Tshiring herself (they were delicious), saw and learned more about yathra and Tshiring’s life.
-She blessed blessed us both, our marriage, and the yathra we took home with us.
+Afterwards we had tea and biscuits made by Tshiring herself (they were delicious), and learned more about yathra and Tshiring’s life.
+She blessed us both, our marriage, and the yathra we took home with us.

 This blessing by Tshiring felt the most special, and we couldn’t be more grateful for the lucky coincidence that brought us together.